Scrap metal dealers

-Under the Scrap Metal Dealers Act 2013, any person collecting, buying or selling scrap metal requires a Scrap Metal Dealers licence issued by the local authority.
+Under the Scrap Metal Dealers Act 2013, you need a Scrap Metal Dealer licence if you're collecting, buying, or selling scrap metal.
 This includes motor salvage operators.

-Any persons who carry out business as a scrap metal dealer without a licence may be liable upon conviction to an unlimited fine.
+Anyone who carries out business as a scrap metal dealer without a licence may be liable upon conviction to an unlimited fine.

-Builders, plumbers, electricians, motor vehicle repair garages, and engineering workshops or any other business where scrap metal is recovered or produced as the result of the main purpose of the business.
+- any other business where scrap metal is recovered or produced as the result of the main purpose of the business

 There are two types of licences, site and collectors.
-Both licences last for three years once issued.
+Both licences last for 3 years once issued.

 A site licence